branaphy/talking-clock/README.md

 To speak the current time, press the button at the bottom of the screen which corresponds to the desired language.

 At the top of the clock there is a toggle for dark mode.
 Dark mode is not available while using the `Display Random Time` button, as the purpose of the `Display Random Time` button is to demonstrate the background gradient.
 Additionally, random times cannot be spoken, as they only affect the GUI (there is no value stored).
-To return the clock to its orignal state, press the `Display Current Time` button.
+To return the clock to its original state, press the `Display Current Time` button.

 ## Supported Languages
 - Dutch